unraid/docs/docs/legacy/FAQ/Replacing_a_Data_Drive.md

 # Replacing a Data Drive

-This page describes how to replace an unRAID array data drive.
+This page describes how to replace an Unraid array data drive.
 Why would you want to do that?
 Any number of reasons...

 - *The drive has failed*